anonymousGithub2022/DyCL/readme.md

+# DyCL

+**DyCL** is an automatic tool enabling existing *static* DL compilers to compile and deploy dynamic neural networks.
+**DyCL** is a general-purpose tool that can release the power of existing *static* DL compilers in the context of dynamic neural networks without touching the complicated design of various DL compiler IR.

 # File Structure
 * ./src - basic implementation of DyCL
   * ./src/onnx_rewrite.py - optimize the computational graph of a neural network that is stored in onnx format.